Labor and Delivery

 So, postpartum care and newborn care become fundamental aspects of preparing to have a baby.

-The good news is that these are all things you can learn beforehand so that you feel prepared and empowered to tackle postpartum and motherhood head-on.
+The good news is that you can learn these things beforehand to feel prepared and empowered to tackle postpartum and motherhood head-on.

 Related Articles: